Listen to this Article::

 - Small gauge, soft machine, small areas, slower hand

 Liner needles are needles assembled on bar with a rounded tip.
 These groupings are like the fine, detail brushes painters use.
-They come in many flavours, like these listed below:
+They come in many flavors, like these listed below:

 - Regular -when the liner needles are constructed, the shaft of each needle is placed evenly next to the shaft of other needles in a jig and soldered.
 The gap at the end of the needle grouping (between the needle tips) is affected by the taper.